 Some notable pieces include Judah by Pil Peled, the controversial piece by BLU titled Ding Dong Dumb, and the beautiful black and white mural by Broken Fingaz to name a few.

 I am not going to lie, we were a little disappointed that there were food trucks blocking half of the mural Judah.
 The area is now known for being a food truck park but it seemed like some rearranging of the food trucks and you could still see this beautiful mural with its message about Jews’ struggle to survive on full display.

 You can see more about the street art of Krakow here in this guide.

 One of the most impressive things to do in Krakow is visit Wawel Cathedral on Wawel Hill.
 You can’t miss it, it is one of the most iconic spots in the city with an interesting legend.
 The gothic cathedral itself is Catholic and has been at this location for over 900 years.
 This is also the site where many Polish kings have had their coronations as well as the site of the crypt for many notable figures and heroes in Polish history.

-Also, don’t miss the fire-breathing dragon statue at the base of the castle and cathedral along the Vistula River, it breathes fire every 5-10 minutes!
+Also, don’t miss one of the most unique Krakow attractions, the fire-breathing dragon statue at the base of the castle and cathedral along the Vistula River, it breathes fire every 5-10 minutes!

 See The Fairytale Cathedral

 This is a city of cathedrals and one of the best things to do in Krakow is visit some of the best ones.
 We ended up finding ourselves popping into random cathedrals we’d stumble upon on our walks but one that really stood out to us is the fairytale cathedral of St. Joseph in Podgórze.